Is This The End For Jay Jacobs?

 The FBI says Person would use a portion of the bribes to pay off the families of high-priority recruits.

-In one part of the documents, the FBI says Chuck met with a player and counseled him about how players secretly get away with NCAA violations.
+In one part of the s, the FBI says Chuck met with a player and counseled him about how players secretly get away with NCAA violations.

 He allegedly told one player, “The most important part is that you … don’t say nothing to anybody … don’t share with your sisters, don’t share with any of the teammates, that’s very important ’cause this is a violation … of rules.
 But this is how the NBA players get it done.”